jpritikin/ddal/docs/index.md

 decriminalizing medical marijuana.
 Worse, [Oregon Measure 110](https://ballotpedia.org/Oregon_Measure_110,_Drug_Decriminalization_and_Addiction_Treatment_Initiative_(2020)) decriminalized *all* controlled substance, presaging broad drug legalization.
 Decriminalization is bad enough, but legalization puts drug dealers out of business.
-What criminal enterprise can compete against government regulated, high quality, and inexpensive legal drugs?
+What criminal enterprise can compete against government-regulated, high-quality, and inexpensive legal drugs?

-To cater to the robust demand for illegal drugs, we drug dealers are in a competition with each other to be as violent and intimiating as possible.
+To cater to the robust demand for illegal drugs, we drug dealers compete with each other to be as violent and intimidating as possible.
 Murder is pretty commonplace, and all this violence encourages law enforcement to sink an impressive amount of resources into culling the weak.
 To be clear, police manage to damage our organizations occasionally, but this just [clears the deadwood for fresh drug dealers to become new suppliers](https://lawenforcementactionpartnership.org/);
 demand is never affected.
-It's like the [circle of life](https://en.wikipedia.org/wiki/Circle_of_Life), and has inspired hundreds of hours of solid entertainment such as [Miami Vice 1984-1989](https://en.wikipedia.org/wiki/Miami_Vice), [Maria Full of Grace 2004](https://en.wikipedia.org/wiki/Maria_Full_of_Grace),
+It's like the [circle of life](https://en.wikipedia.org/wiki/Circle_of_Life) and has inspired hundreds of hours of solid entertainment such as [Miami Vice 1984-1989](https://en.wikipedia.org/wiki/Miami_Vice), [Maria Full of Grace 2004](https://en.wikipedia.org/wiki/Maria_Full_of_Grace),